-PepinNini Minerals Limited (the Company) and the Board are committed to achieving and demonstrating the highest standards of corporate governance.
-The Board of Directors (Board) continues to review the framework and practices to ensure they meet the interests of shareholders.
+PepinNini Lithium Limited (the Company) and the board are committed to achieving and demonstrating the highest standards of corporate governance.
+The board continues to review the framework and practices to ensure they meet the interests of shareholders.
 The Company and its controlled entities together are referred to as the Group in this statement.

-The relationship between the Board and senior management is critical to the Group's long-term success.
-The Directors are responsible to the shareholders for the performance of the Company in both the short and the longer term and seek to balance sometimes competing objectives in the best interests of the Group as a whole.
+The relationship between the board and senior management is critical to the Group's long-term success.
+The directors are responsible to the shareholders for the performance of the Company in both the short and the longer term and seek to balance sometimes competing objectives in the best interests of the Group as a whole.
 Their focus is to enhance the interests of shareholders and other key stakeholders and to ensure the Group is properly managed.